pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.hbs.md

 When you create the workshop content, you can use data variables to automatically insert values corresponding to the specific workshop session or environment.
 For example: the name of the namespace used for the session and the ingress domain when creating an ingress route.

-These data variables can display a YAML/JSON resource file in the workshop content with values already filled out.
+These data variables can display a YAML or JSON resource file in the workshop content with values already filled out.
 You can have executable commands that have the data variables substituted with values given as arguments to the commands.

 For commands run in the shell environment, you can also reference a number of predefined environment variables.